PolymeshAssociation/polymesh-private-dev-env/README.md

 This command will bring up:

 - Single node Polymesh Private chain in a dev mode
-- Polymesh REST API
+- Polymesh Private REST API
-- Polymesh Proof API
+- Polymesh Private Proof API
 - Hashicorp Vault as a signing manager for the Polymesh Rest API
 - Subquery indexer
 - Subquery graphql server